TsegabAbreham/Abyssinia-Lang/README.md

  - External file importing
  - Built-in functions (math, file read/write/open/close)
  - Access to Python libraries (requires Python and the library you are trying to access installed)

+# Installation
+To install Abyssinia Lang on you computer go to the releases in the middle-right window and download the latest release.
+One you do that run the setup in full and open CMD and type Abyss, if it shows a lion ASCII art it means it is successfully installed.

+# Basic Usage Guide to Abyssinia Lang
+The Syntax for Abyssinia Lang is very similar to Python with language exceptions.
+Here are some basic usage of the language

+## Comments
+To do a single line comment start with '#' and when done close with that same '#', example:

+    # ሙከራ አስታየት #